urbanSpatial/Public-Policy-Analytics-Landing/README.md

 # Public Policy Analytics

-[Public Policy Analytics](https://urbanspatial.github.io/PublicPolicyAnalytics/) is a new book by Ken Steif, Ph.D that teaches at the intersection of data science and public policy.
+[Public Policy Analytics](https://urbanspatial.github.io/PublicPolicyAnalytics/) is a new book by [Ken Steif, Ph.D](https://twitter.com/KenSteif) that teaches at the intersection of data science and public policy.
+The book is available [online](https://urbanspatial.github.io/PublicPolicyAnalytics/) and eventually, in print.
 Designed for students studying City Planning and related disciplines, the book teaches both code and context toward improved public-sector decision making.
 Readers can expect an introduction to R, geospatial data science, and machine learning, coveyed through real world use cases of data science in government.

 All of the book's data is free and open source compiled from across the web.
 Each chapter includes API calls that read data directly into R. However, for posterity, the [DATA](https://github.com/urbanSpatial/Public-Policy-Analytics-Landing/tree/master/DATA) folder on this repo has all the data, organized by chapter.
 The sections below provide a description of each dataset and the original source, when applicable.

 ### Chapter 1: Indicators for Transit Oriented Development

-Chapter 1 is a introduction to indicators and their importance in conveying complex processes to decision makers.
+Following the Introduction, Chapter 1 introduces indicators as an important tool for simplifying and communicating complex processes to non-technical decision makers.
 Introducing the `tidyverse`, `tidycensus`, and `sf` packages, this chapter analyzes whether Philadelphia renters are willing to pay a premium for transit amenities.

 | Dataset        | Description    | Open Data URL  | File Type | Location |
 | :------------- | :------------- | :------------- | :------------- | :------------- |